-Heart of Flesh is a biannual, online and print literary journal that seeks quality writing and art with a Christian element.
+Heart of Flesh is a biannual online and print literary journal that seeks quality writing and art with a Christian element.
 We are not a typical “Christian fiction” journal.
-We believe God’s truth as written in the Bible can be found in both the secular and the non-secular, in nearly every work of literature and every part of the human condition.
-We accept work from both Christians and non-Christians from all over the world.
+We believe God’s truth as written in the Bible can be found in both the sacred and the secular, in nearly every work of literature and every part of the human condition.

-We are a small, two-person (sometimes one-person) operation, founded in 2019.
+We are a very small, not-for-profit operation, founded in 2019.
 Our editor sometimes makes mistakes.
 Please have patience with her and with Heart of Flesh as she continues to learn and grow.
 Learn more about our editor and Heart of Flesh volunteers.

-To learn more about what we look for in submissions, take a look at this interview with Six Questions For…
+To find out more about what we look for in submissions, take a look at this interview with Six Questions For…

-Veronica McDonald is the founder and Editor of Heart of Flesh Literary Journal.
-She is the primary fiction, nonfiction, and poetry reader and art editor.
+Veronica McDonald is the founder and editor of Heart of Flesh Literary Journal.
+She is the primary fiction, nonfiction, and poetry reader, and art editor.
 In other words, she’s the one reading your e-mails.
 Read more about our editor here.